 Breastplate.
 Shot-proof breast made for use without fauld or tassets.
 Good, full peascod form.
 Heavy weight.
 Simple outward rolls a the neck and arms with some signs of roping.
 The material is thick enough that a simple narrow outward fold has been shaped to look like the more usual roll.
-Scalloped waist flair.
+Scalloped waist flare.
 Pairs of incised lines.
+A nice heavy, shot proof breastplate.
+Jonathan Tavares, curator of arms and armour at the Art Institute of Chicago indicated that this appears to be one of a set of pieces most likely of Flemish manufacture that were used in England as lower end pieces following the ideas from the very high end Greenwich Armoury.
 Weight 15.5 lbs.

 Height 15 1/2 in. from base to center of neck hole.
 12 in. wide at the waist, 14 3/8 in. wide under the arm holes.